EXCLUSIVE-Russian state hackers suspected in targeting Biden campaign firm – sources

 A Microsoft spokesman declined to comment.

-(Additional reporting by Thomas Balmforth in MOSCOW and Jack Stubbs in LONDON; Editing by William Mallard)
+(Additional reporting by Thomas Balmforth in Moscow and Jack Stubbs in London; Editing by William Mallard and Alistair Bell)

 ((Joel.Schectman@thomsonreuters.com;))